wwang487/UAV-MMI/README.md

 ***Step (1)*** Organize the transect-based measurements into a txt file.
 The txt file should be formed like the follows:

+*DIST,DEPTH,WIDTH,BUFFER_L,BUFFER_R,EROSION_L,EROSION_R,VEG_COVER_L,VEG_COVER_R,WOOD,BANKTOP*

+DIST is the distance from the upstream of a study site, DEPTH is the average depth at each transect, WIDTH is the stream width at each transect.

 ## Toolkit Usage

 Once required data is prepared, introduction and implementation of the codes can be found in Notebooks folder.
 ToolkitI_Example.ipynb shows the steps for all processing in toolkit I for flight route design, ToolkitII_Example.ipynb shows the steps for all processing in toolkit II for drone image processing, ToolkitIII_Example.ipynb shows the steps for all processing in toolkit III, including stream habitat parameter computation, MMI classification, validation with ground true values, and visualization.